rogercamps/array_test/README.md

 Please write a `README` that includes how to start your application and anything we should know.
 Please include notes on any design choices you made throughout the exercise (dependencies, libraries, assumptions, etc.).

 Additionally, please create a Loom or YouTube video (private link) on the final deliverable of your test.
 Include any information on how you approached your test, what choices you made, what you liked, disliked, etc.

+Open https://gitpod.io/workspaces and click the workspace menu icon and enable "Share" so we can access your Gitpod workspace.

 Submit the link for your Gitpod workspace and video to: https://docs.google.com/forms/d/e/1FAIpQLSfWYuJ4T1OZ1Bmc77fMJCe3X21AzOKhfdvAobWzupSeR3U7CA/viewform